-UK Upper Second Class Honours degree (2:1) or equivalent in Computer Science, Economics, Mathematics, Physics, or other subjects that include a strong element of both mathematics and computing.
+Computer Science, Economics, Mathematics, Physics, or another subject that includes a strong element of both mathematics and computing.

 Demand for data scientists is buoyant, in the UK and worldwide, with salaries much higher than other IT professions and at least double the UK average full time wage.
 All our graduates found jobs at the end of (if not during) their studies.

 We bring several companies to our campus throughout the year, both for fairs and for delivering advanced topics seminars, which are an excellent opportunity to learn about what they do and discuss possible placements or jobs.
 Together with the University’s Careers Service, we offer you workshops and one-to-one coaching that prepare you to find a placement or a job and lead a successful career.

 - Strong industry ties help to provide placement and networking opportunities.

 - On-site Careers Service provides help and support for students.

 Fees & funding

 Home and EU students tuition fee per year*: £10400